William T. Vollmann

-William Tanner Vollmann (born July 28, 1959) is an American novelist, journalist, war correspondent, short story writer, and essayist.
+William Tanner Vollmann (born July 28, 1959) is an American novelist, journalist, war correspondent, short story writer and essayist.
 He won the 2005 National Book Award for Fiction with the novel Europe Central.

 Biography

-William Vollmann was born in Los Angeles and lived there for five years.
+Vollmann was born in Los Angeles and lived there for five years.
 He attended public high school in Bloomington, Indiana, and has also lived in New Hampshire, New York, and the San Francisco Bay Area.
 His father was Thomas E. Vollmann, a business professor at Indiana University.
 When he was nine years old, Vollmann's six-year-old sister drowned in a pond while under his supervision, and he felt responsible for her death.
 According to him, this loss has influenced much of his work.

 Vollmann studied at Deep Springs College, and completed a BA, summa cum laude, in comparative literature at Cornell University, where he lived at the Telluride House.

 After graduation, Vollmann went on to the University of California, Berkeley, on a fellowship for a doctoral program in comparative literature.
 He dropped out after one year.

 Vollmann lives in Sacramento, California, with his wife, who is a radiation oncologist.
+In 2022, Vollmann's daughter Lisa died of complications from alcoholism.